• Skip to primary navigation

 Serve it with a perfectly roasted chicken or a crisply roasted pork belly done on your barbecue to take the heat out of the kitchen.

-Skin - should be blemish-free and smooth, avoid the wrinkled ones as they are likely old and overripe.
+• Skin - should be blemish-free and smooth; avoid wrinkled ones as they are likely old and overripe.

-Firmness - ripe apricots should be firm to touch, but give slightly when gently squeezed.
+• Firmness - ripe apricots should be firm to the touch but give slightly when gently squeezed.
 Hard apricots can ripen so long as they are not greenish.
 Soft, squishy apricots should also be avoided as they are overripe.

-Roast your almonds up to a week in advance, allow them to cool then store them in an airtight container in a dark part of your pantry.
+• Roast your almonds up to a week in advance, allow them to cool, and then store them in an airtight container in a dark part of your pantry.

-Crumble your feta and keep covered in the fridge.
+• Crumble your feta and keep it covered in the fridge.

 Storage & Leftover Tips